 The Basic and Advanced Features to Include in SCM Software

 Supply chain management is a crucial process for many companies, and its optimization can significantly reduce costs, increase customer satisfaction, and vastly improve shop floor operations.
-Conversely, a disorganized supply chain can ruin relationships with suppliers and customers, and can mess up many aspects of business.
+Conversely, a disorganized supply chain can ruin relationships with suppliers and customers and can mess up many aspects of a business.
 Understanding this, business owners strive to optimize and automate this complex process as much as possible and turn to supply chain management (SCM) software to improve end-to-end supply chain ecosystem.

 #1 Inventory Management

 Needless to say, an effective and seamless supply chain requires organized inventory.
 All materials, supplies, goods, and additional parts need to be stored properly, in the proper number, and at the proper time.
 Inventory management tools help to optimize inventory levels to minimize storage costs and prevent companies from shortage, excess, and waste.
-This tool also displays where the inventory is in real time thus allowing to make decisions based on up-to-the-minute information.
+This tool also displays where the inventory is in real-time thus allowing to make decisions based on up-to-the-minute information.

 #2 Order and Billing Management

 This function of the SCM software enables to create orders and bill clients from one dashboard within the system.
 It also gives vendors the possibility to manage orders from multiple channels from one place.
-Order management software keeps track of order-to-cash process, improves quote accuracy and revenue recognition, eliminates billing errors, and drives fulfillment accuracy.
+Order management software keeps track of the order-to-cash process, improves quote accuracy and revenue recognition, eliminates billing errors, and drives fulfillment accuracy.

 Procurement allows to fully automate and facilitate all sourcing, purchasing, and payables related processes.
-With its help, a company’s entire supplier network, including suppliers, employees, and customers, can collaborate from different systems in real time, ensuring that everybody is involved in problems or issues as they appear.
+With its help, a company’s entire supplier network, including suppliers, employees, and customers, can collaborate from different systems in real-time, ensuring that everybody is involved in problems or issues as they appear.
 As a result, businesses can build stable relationships with vendors, and better assess and manage their performance.